DataDog/documentation/content/en/account_management/saml/troubleshooting.md

 ## Support

-If you are still experiencing errors regarding your SAML assertions or are having trouble logging into the Datadog app, contact [Datadog support][9].
+If you are still experiencing errors regarding your SAML assertions or are having trouble logging into Datadog, contact [Datadog support][9].

 ## Further Reading